scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 - `P`: Peering flag.
 If the flag has value "1", the segment represented by this Info Field contains a peering Hop Field, which requires special processing in the data plane.
 For more details, see [](#peerlink) and [](#packet-verif).
 - `C`: Construction direction flag.
 If the flag has value "1", the Hop Fields in the segment represented by this Info Field are arranged in the direction they have been constructed during beaconing.
 - `Acc`: Accumulator.
 This updatable field/counter is REQUIRED for calculating the MAC in the data plane.
 For more details, see [](#auth-chained-macs).
 - `Timestamp`: Timestamp created by the originator of the corresponding beacon.
 The timestamp is defined as the seconds since Epoch according to {{POSIX.1-2024}} Section 4.19, encoded as a 32-bit unsigned integer.
 This timestamp enables the validation of a Hop Field in the segment represented by this Info Field, by verifying the expiration time and MAC set in the Hop Field - the expiration time of a Hop Field is calculated relative to the timestamp.
 An Info field with a timestamp in the future is invalid, and for the purpose of validation, a timestamp is considered "future" if it is later than the locally available current time plus 337.5 seconds (i.e., the minimum time to live of a hop).
-This timestamp wraps around every 2^32 seconds (roughly 136 years) with the next wraparound occurring in year 2106.
+This timestamp wraps around every 2^32 seconds (approximately 136 years) with the next wraparound occurring in year 2106.
 Care should be taken by implementations while computing validity during a wraparound.

 #### Hop Field {#hopfld}